By Melissa Fasteau, Psy.D

 - Focus on what is important.
 What is important may be defined differently for each person.
 Whatever is most important to you, make sure you are spending the most time doing that instead of trying to perfect what does not need perfecting!

 With the theme of perfectionism in mind, even this blog post could have been written more perfectly.
 It’s not perfect.
 Can you find the spelling error left in this blog on purpose?
-From everyone at the Houston OCD Program, happy holidays!
+From everyone at the McLean OCD Institute // Houston, happy holidays!

 Szymanski, J. (2011).
 The Perfectionist’s handbook: Take risks, invite criticism, and make the most of your mistakes.
 John Wiley & Sons.